josesk1975/Jellyfin-Linux-Permissions/README.md

 put your video files in /jellyfin-media/local/video
 put your music files in /jellyfin-media/local/music

-You should now be able to login to jellyfin http://127.0.0.1:8096
+That's it....
-and use /jellyfin-media/local as the library directory.
+You should now be able to log into your jellyfin server http://127.0.0.1:8096 and use /jellyfin-media/local as the library directory.

 As user 'boss' you can add media to /jellyfin-media/local/video and /jellyfin-media/local/music.